For advising matters, email the ME and AE Advisors at firstname.lastname@example.org.

 All MAE undergraduate students must have at least one personal meeting with their advisor each semester.
 Students will not be allowed to register for MAE courses until cleared by an advisor.

-To change a course after the student has been advised; a student must complete and submit a new course change form with signature.
-If unable to come by room 204 Woolf Hall to fill out a new course change form, a student may complete, sign, and return the form either by fax or e-mail with attachment in PDF format to Ms. Pinegar (fax: 817-272-2952 or e-mail: email@example.com).
-Please do not e-mail the adviser directly.
+To change a course after the student has been advised, a student must complete and submit a new course change form with signature.
+If unable to come by room 204 Woolf Hall to fill out a new course change form, a student may complete, sign, and return the form either by fax or e-mail with attachment to fax: 817-272-2952 or e-mail: email@example.com.
+Please do not e-mail the advisor directly.

 After grades post, it is the student's responsibility to drop a course for which he/she is registered after failing a course prerequisite(s) and if necessary, make an appointment to discuss courses for the coming semester.